devsecopsbiz/cookbook/README.md

     ![](img/AzureDevOpsLab-Builds-Run-01.png)

-2. Monitor the builds and wait for the build to complete
+2. Monitor the build logs and wait for it to complete

    ![](img/AzureDevOpsLab-Builds-Run-end.png)

-3. The release will automatically start when the build is complete (be patient, this can take some time).
+3. The release will be triggered automatically when the build is complete (be patient, this can take some time).
 Review the results as it is complete.

    ![](img/AzureDevOpsLab-Releases-Run-executing.png)

-4. Navigate to the deploy logs and check the details regarding the last step, `Deploy SmartHotel Website`.
+4. Navigate to the release logs and check the details regarding the last step, `Echo Website Name`.

    ![](img/AzureDevOpsLab-Releases-CheckOutput-deploytask.png)

-5. Go to the end of the log, and grab the URL of the destination website.
-It should look something like this: `https://smarthotel360lcu4bmxi7kl4w.scm.azurewebsites.net/api/deployments/21548112613183`

-    Grab that value.
+    Here you should see the website URL.
+Press <Ctrl> and click on the URL to navigate to it.

     ![](img/AzureDevOpsLab-Releases-CheckOutput-1.png)

-6. Using this, remove the `scm` and `api` details, ending up with a URL like: `https://smarthotel360lcu4bmxi7kl4w.azurewebsites.net/`

-    Navigate to the new URL and you should be see the website we've just deployed.
+    The website we've just deployed looks like :

     ![](img/AzureDevOpsLab-Releases-CheckOutput-site.png)